-NOTE: To reduce the possibility of communication issues, the maximum total length of cabling connecting Rack PDUs in a group should not exceed 10 meters.
-All Rack PDUs in a NPS group should reside in the same rack enclosure.
+NOTE: To reduce the possibility of communication issues, the maximum total length of cabling (Cat5e+) connecting Rack PDUs in a group should not exceed 10 meters.

 Connect the "Network" port of one of the grouped Rack PDUs to a network hub or switch.
 This unit will be the Host for the Rack PDU group.
-Guest PDU data will be viewable on the Host PDU.
+Guest PDU data can be viewed on the Host PDU.
 Set up network functionality for this Host Rack PDU as specified in the Establish Network Settings section.
-The Host will automatically discover any Guest PDUs connected via In/Out ports.
-The Rack PDU group is now available via the Host's IP address.
+The Host PDU will automatically discover any Guest PDUs connected through the A and B ports.
+The Rack PDU group is now available from the Host PDU's IP address.